Bicycle Crunches

 Instructions

-- Lie on your back with your hands lightly behind your head.
+- Lie on your back with your hands lightly behind your head and elbows open.

-- Lift your knees and brace your core.
+- Lift your knees over your hips and brace your abs.

-- Rotate one elbow toward the opposite knee as the other leg extends.
+- Rotate one shoulder and elbow toward the opposite knee.

 Tips & Tricks